OriginProtocol/origin/README.md

 ```
 This is the default seed phrase for truffle development.

-- Click where it says "Ethereum Main Network", select "Custom RPC" and enter `http://localhost:9545/`.
+- Click where it says "Ethereum Main Network" and select "Localhost 8545".
 Click the back arrow to return to your account.

  **Be careful not to mix up your test wallet with your real one on the Main Network.**